aave/aave-protocol/README.md

 It is possible to find documention to integrate the Aave Protocol on [developers.aave.com](https://developers.aave.com)

+## Source code

+The source code will be released under the AGPL-v3 license once the in progress audits are completed.

 ## Audits report

 - [Trails of Bits Smart Contracts audit](./docs/Decentralized_Lending_Pools_ToB_initial_audit.pdf)